 This technology helps defend against targeted DDoS attacks and block multi-vector threats, including attacks that target applications and the underlying infrastructure.
 Hybrid solutions can integrate on-premises DDoS protection with cloud-based scrubbing, automatically collecting and analyzing data across deployments that includes SSL inspection, behavioral analytics, bandwidth usage, health monitoring, and other statistics.
 This ensures that attacks can be quickly discovered, and mitigation activated via hardware, upstream, or across cloud-based services.

 Threat intelligence technology and services help enterprises arm themselves with the strategic, tactical, and operational insights they need to identify and respond to global threat activity, and integrate intelligence into their security programs.
 Threat intelligence can include internal intelligence about the organization’s own assets, behavior, and network traffic, commercial intelligence from a vast network of security and technology partners, closed-source community intelligence shared by various industry and vertical groups (e.g., FS-ISAC, R-CISC and ISC-ISAC), and open-source intelligence from publicly available sources such as websites, blogs, social media, and news feeds.

 Endpoint Detection and Response (EDR)

 In the past, endpoint security focused on signature-based solutions such as anti-virus, host IPS and heuristics to prevent exploits and malware propagation.
-Today’s EDR solutions include these components, but also enable SOCs and IR teams to leverage additional capabilities such as continuous endpoint recording, customized detection, live endpoint investigation, remediation, and rapid attack banning.
+Today’s EDR solutions and next-generation endpoint protection platforms (EPPs) include these components, but also enable SOCs and IR teams to leverage additional capabilities such as continuous endpoint recording, customized detection, live endpoint investigation, remediation, and rapid attack banning.
 They are generally broken down into the following categories:

 • Threat prevention